Death and state funeral of Ronald Reagan: Funeral procession

 Events in the capital began when Reagan's casket arrived at Andrews Air Force Base in Maryland.
 It was removed from the plane, driven by hearse in a procession through the Maryland and Virginia suburbs and the nation's capital, across the Arlington Memorial Bridge, and onto Constitution Avenue.

 Just before the plane arrived at Andrews AFB, the U.S. Capitol was evacuated for a brief period, when a plane carrying Kentucky Governor Ernie Fletcher was reported off course and created a scare by entering restricted airspace; the transponder on Fletcher's plane malfunctioned, leading officials at Reagan National Airport to report an unauthorized aircraft entering restricted airspace.
 Two U.S. Air Force F-15 fighters were dispatched to investigate, and Fletcher's plane was escorted to its destination by two UH-60 Black Hawk helicopters.
 The plane, a 33-year-old Beechcraft King Air, was the oldest of its model still in operation.
 An investigation by the Federal Aviation Administration (FAA) found that the crew of Fletcher's plane maintained radio contact with air traffic officials and received clearance to enter the restricted air space.
 The investigation determined that miscommunication by air traffic controllers sparked the panic.
 Though the incident did not affect further funeral events, in the aftermath the FAA adopted policies to prevent future errors of a similar nature.

 Near the Ellipse, and within sight of the White House, the hearse halted and Reagan's body was transferred to a horse-drawn caisson for the procession down Constitution Avenue to Capitol Hill.
 Nancy Reagan stepped out of her limousine to witness the casket's transfer; she was met with a warm greeting, including applause.
 The cortege began the 45-minute journey just after 6:00 pm EST, with the Reagan family following in limousines.
 Military units escorted the caisson as it made its way to the sounds of muffled drums.
 Behind the caisson was a riderless horse named Sergeant York, carrying Reagan's riding boots reversed in the stirrups.
-The caisson paused at 4th Street and Constitution Avenue, where 21 F-15's from Seymour Johnson Air Force Base in North Carolina, flew over in missing man formation.
+The caisson paused at 4th Street and Constitution Avenue, where 21 F-15s from Seymour Johnson Air Force Base in North Carolina, flew over in missing man formation.